 In the late 19th century, Forest Lawn Cemetery bought the Prospect Hill Cemetery.
 Seeking to popularize their new internment site, the Forest Lawn Cemetery Association willfully neglected Prospect Hill, including tearing down the surrounding fence and letting cattle plod over the destroy several burials at the cemetery.
 Prospect Hill regained control of their cemetery by 1898, and an independent nonprofit association has ran it since then.

 Perhaps the most notorious burial at Prospect Hill was that of Madame Anna Wilson.
 Wilson was the owner and proprietor of a popular brothel in downtown Omaha, and the long-time partner of a famous gambler named Dan Allen.
 Dieing wealthy in her 70s, Wilson left her gigantic mansion/former brothel to the City of Omaha on her death.
 She also made arrangements for a unique monument for her grave, which was installed when she died in 1911.

 Being a madame tied with the city’s darker side, Wilson wasn’t favored by the upper class women of Omaha.
 So much so that when she died, Wilson Wilson left distinct directions in her will that ensured that she and Dan Allen, who died 20 years earlier, were be left in Prospect Hill Cemetery forever.

-Today, a polished stone in the dimensions of a king-size bed with four posts rests over their double graves.
+Today, a polished stone with four posts represents the bed posts Anna Wilson shared with her love Dan Allen.
 But the secret of the bed in the cemetery is that the concrete slab below the polished stone is nine feet deep.
-Wilson did this to ensure that the society women wouldn’t dig her up and move her to another cemetery.
+Wilson supposedly did this to ensure that the society women wouldn’t dig her up and move her to another cemetery.
 There will never be another burial in Omaha quite like that of Anna Wilson.